Take-home projects

 Create challenges for back-end frameworks like Django, Rails, Spring, .NET, Jupyter Notebooks, and more.
 Select one of those options from the language dropdown, and the environment will initialize so that you can then edit it.
 Below is a screenshot of the Jupyter Notebook environment.

-Scoring Take-home Projects
+Grading Take-home Projects

-Projects can be ungraded or graded.
 If AI grading is disabled, admins can manually assign a point value grade on a scale of 0-10 within the candidate report.

 If AI grading is enabled, you'll be prompted to modify the grading criteria based on your expectations for the project.
+Candidates will be automatically assessed against your custom rubric for both best practices and technical coding abilities.